phpearth/docs/php/ref/sessions.md

 - `session.auto_start` starts the session automatically.
 The default is `false`.

-- `session.gc_maxlifetime` sets the maximaum lifetime for the session before invalidating it.
+- `session.gc_maxlifetime` sets the maximum lifetime for the session before invalidating it.

 ### Session cookie name